vackosar/vackosar.github.io/_posts/2022-03-05-transformers-self-attention-mechanism-simplified.md

 Input text is split into character chunks called tokens.
 Tokens are mostly words around 4 characters long with prepended whitespace, but can represent special characters.
-Embeddings layers map tokens to vectors in other words to sequence of numbers.
+Embedding layers map tokens to vectors in other words to sequence of numbers.
 Input and output embeddings layer share the same mapping.

 ### Multi-Head Attention